Is Food Sensitivity a Symptom of ADHD?

-“My son is a very picky eater.
+Q: “My son with ADHD is a very picky eater.
 He is very tactile and hates many kinds of textures.
 Could sensory processing disorder or hypersensitivity be causing this?”

-Children with ADHD may also have Sensory Processing Disorder (SPD).
+A: Children with ADHD may also have sensory processing disorder (SPD).
 As part of this disorder, they might have difficulty with gross or fine motor skills, experience hypersensitivity, and/or have difficulty maintaining an upright position.
-Some children with this SPD are oversensitive to smell, taste, and textures.
+Some children with SPD are oversensitive to smell, taste, and textures.

 If you notice that your son has difficulty with fine motor skills (coloring, cutting, handwriting), hand-eye coordination (catching, hitting a ball), or gross motor skills (clumsy walking gait, often trips), along with the tactile hypersensitivity, discuss these concerns with his family physician and school professionals.